Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 \subsubsection{3.2.
 Solver and runtime configurations}

 The neural network used in the PINN solver is a fully-connected neural network with 6 hidden layers and 256 neurons per layer.
 The activation functions are SiLU (\DUrole{cite}{hendrycks_gaussian_2016}).
 We used Adam for optimization, and its initial parameters are the defaults from PyTorch.
 The learning rate exponentially decayed through PyTorch's \texttt{\DUrole{code}{ExponentialLR}} with \texttt{\DUrole{code}{gamma}} equal to $0.95^{1/10000}$.
+Note we did not conduct hyperparameter optimization, given the computational cost.
+The hyperparameters are mostly the defaults used by the 3D Taylor-Green example in Modulus (\DUrole{cite}{noauthor_modulus_nodate}).

 The training data were simply spatial-temporal coordinates.
 Before the training, the PINN solver pre-generated 18,432,000 spatial-temporal points to evaluate the residuals of the Navier-Stokes equations (the $r_1$ and $r_2$ in equation (\DUrole{ref}{eq:residuals})).
-These training points were randomly chosen from the spatial domain $[-\pi, \pi]\times[\pi, \pi]$ and temporal domain $(0, 100]$.
+These training points were randomly chosen from the spatial domain $[-\pi, \pi]\times[-\pi, \pi]$ and temporal domain $(0, 100]$.
 The solver used only 18,432 points in each training iteration, making it a batch training.
 For the residual of the initial condition (the $r_3$), the solver also pre-generated 18,432,000 random spatial points and used only 18,432 per iteration.
 Note that for $r_3$, the points were distributed in space only because $t=0$ is a fixed condition.
 Because of the periodic boundary conditions, the solver did not require any training points for $r_4$ and $r_5$.

 The hardware used for the PINN solver was a single node of NVIDIA's DGX-A100.
 It was equipped with 8 A100 GPUs (80GB variants).
 We carried out the training using different numbers of GPUs to investigate the performance of the PINN solver.
 All cases were trained up to 1 million iterations.
 Note that the parallelization was done with weak scaling, meaning increasing the number of GPUs would not reduce the workload of each GPU.
 Instead, increasing the number of GPUs would increase the total and per-iteration numbers of training points.
 Therefore, our expected outcome was that all cases required about the same wall time to finish, while the residual from using 8 GPUs would converge the fastest.